 Here’s How GST Would Affect The Education System In India.

-If we talk about the education sector, then the government promises to keep the primary and secondary education exempted from GST so that more people would be able to receive better education in the country.
+education exempted from GST so that more people would be able to receive better

 Other educational facilities that have been exempted from GST are as follows:-